Alpha-lacrim/Alpha-lacrim/README.md

 ![maxresdefault](https://github.com/user-attachments/assets/d72c3011-fd79-4ca5-875b-92f80c8e5f4a)

-- 👋 Hi, I’m @Alpha-lacrim
+### 👋 Hi, I’m @Alpha-lacrim

-- 👀 I’m interested in Cybersecurity, AI and video games
+- 👀 Interested in Cybersecurity, AI, and Video Games

-- 🌱 I’m currently learning and not working but I'd like to
+- 🌱 Currently learning and open to work opportunities
 - 😄 Pronouns: He/Him

-- ☕ I can speak English and Persian
+- ☕ Languages: English & Persian

-I'm a dedicated Computer Engineer with a deep passion for both hardware and software.
-My technical background includes experience in image processing, machine learning, deep learning, and CNNs, supported by strong knowledge of related frameworks and tools.
-I’m deeply interested in both Artificial Intelligence and Cybersecurity and aim to bridge the two fields.
-Currently studying LPIC-1 fundamentals to deepen my Linux knowledge and planning to explore LLMs.
-I have participated in multiple computer science competitions, earning top ranks in several.
-I’m always eager to learn new algorithms and expand my understanding of the ever-evolving world of computing.
+I'm a Computer Engineer passionate about both hardware and software.
+I have hands-on experience in image processing, machine learning, deep learning, and CNNs, along with strong knowledge of related frameworks and tools.

+I'm particularly interested in the intersection of Artificial Intelligence and Cybersecurity.
+Currently, I'm studying for the LPIC-1 certification to strengthen my Linux skills and plan to explore large language models (LLMs) next.

+I've also participated in multiple computer science competitions, earning top rankings.
+I'm always eager to learn new algorithms and stay up-to-date with the evolving tech landscape.

 <!-- Socials -->
 <h2 align="center">Contact me via</h2>